linusmossberg/monte-carlo-ray-tracer/README.md

 # Monte Carlo Ray Tracer

 This is a multithreaded ray tracer that achieves global illumination using the Monte Carlo based methods *Path Tracing* and *Photon Mapping*.

+![](renders/c1_64sqrtspp_report_4k_flintglass_downscaled.png "Path Traced, Scene IOR 1.75")

 This program was developed over a period of about 2 months for the course [Advanced Global Illumination and Rendering (TNCG15)](https://liu.se/studieinfo/kurs/tncg15) at Linköpings Universitet.
 The program is written in C++ and frequently makes use of C++17.

-![](renders/c1_64sqrtspp_report_4k_flintglass_downscaled.png "Path Traced, Scene IOR 1.75")

 ## Report

 A report describing this work in more detail is available [here](report.pdf).

 Due to length limitations, I mostly focused on my own solutions and things that sets my implementation apart from the course syllabus.
-The report therefore references but doesen't explicitly explain a lot of standard topics such as: ray-surface intersections (Möller Trumbore etc.), ray reflection and refractions (Snell's law etc.), Schlick's approximation of Fresnel factor, Oren-Nayar BRDF etc. Having an understanding of these topics are therefore prerequisites for the report.
+The report therefore references but doesen't explicitly explain a lot of standard topics such as:

+* Ray-surface intersections (Möller Trumbore etc.)
+* Ray reflection and refractions (Snell's law etc.)
+* Schlick's approximation of Fresnel factor
+* Lambertian/Oren-Nayar BRDFs
+* ...

+Having an understanding of these topics are therefore prerequisites for the report.

 ## Scene Format